Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-TPC-DS.md

 > The query file is derived from the TPC-DS and as such is not comparable to published TPC-DS results, as the query file results do not comply with the TPC-DS Specification.

 In particular we had to apply changes, because
-* MySQL and MariaDB do not have a FULL OUTER JOIN (Q51, Q97)
+* MySQL and MariaDB do not have a FULL OUTER JOIN (Q51, Q97, ...)
 * MySQL and MariaDB do CASTing to INTEGER differently
-* column names may differ if AS is not used explicitly
+* column names may differ if AS is not used
 * MariaDB does not know GROUPING
+* the DBMS do not sort in the same way when NULL comes into play

 The schema of
 * MonetDB: sets primary keys and foreign key constraints after import and no other indexes
 * MySQL: sets primary keys before import, all foreign key constraints and indexes on foreign keys of fact tables and customer table after import
 * MariaDB: sets primary keys before import, all foreign key constraints and indexes on foreign keys of fact tables and customer table after import
 * PostgreSQL: sets primary keys before import, all foreign key constraints and indexes on foreign keys of fact tables and customer table after import

+**MySQL is excluded currently because the treatment of NULL during INSERT is complicated.**

 See [query file](https://github.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/blob/master/experiments/tpcds/queries-tpcds.config) for all details.